charlottekyng/cancer_hotspots/README.md

 #### 5. Non-coding hotspots
 Non-coding hotspots remain in their original VCF format because they affect specific genomic regions.
+They are not processed by `Rscript prepareHotspotVCFs.R` because they can be used directly by `SnpSift`.

 Final hotspots:
 ```